CHRIS MOORE: Good luck to all the state-bound athletes - Port Arthur News

 Over the next month, several athletes from the area will compete at the state competition for their respective sports.

-This week, Memorial seniors Maleek Jones and Tre’Vonte Caines will compete at the 5A track and field meet in Austin.
+This week, Memorial seniors Maleek Jones and Tre’Vonte Caines are competing at the 5A track and field meet in Austin.

 Caines is competing in the shot put and is the favorite to win the event after recording the farthest throws on the season with his personal record being 60 feet.

-Jones qualified for state in both the triple jump and the high jump.
+Jones qualified for state in the triple jump and the high jump.

-Caines had been the favorite to win state all season, while Jones has come along after recovering from a hamstring injury he suffered early in the season.
+Caines had been the favorite to win state all season, while Jones has come along after recovering from a hamstring injury suffered early in the season.

 Jones cleared a height of 6’6” at the regional meet.

-Jones, who played basketball and football for the Titans this year said he was happy to qualify.
+Jones, who played basketball and football for the Titans this year, said he is happy to qualify.

 “Going to state has been the goal for all the sports I have played,” he said.
 “I never thought track would be the one.”